-The remainder of the Ph.D. program will be devoted to research and the writing of the dissertation.
+The remainder of the program will be devoted to research and the writing of the dissertation.
 University regulations discourage changes in topic after admission to Candidacy.
 Any substantial changes in the proposed dissertation research must be approved by the student's Ph.D.
 Supervisory Committee.
 The completed dissertation should demonstrate the ability of the student to perform independent research and to present findings and interpretations in a clear, grammatically correct style.
 The dissertation must make an original contribution to the discipline of Geography and be of publishable quality.
 It can follow a research paper format (minimum 3 papers with overall Introduction and Conclusions chapters) or a more traditional thesis, and should be prepared according to the requirements of the University of Florida Graduate School.
 The Ph.D.
-Supervisory Committee must judge the finished dissertation as being ready for defense before its chair schedules the final oral exam (defense).
-This implies that all members of the Supervisory Committee will have carefully read the dissertation and that satisfactory recommended changes be made.
+Supervisory Committee must judge the finished dissertation as being ready for defense before the final oral exam (defense) is scheduled.
+All members of the Supervisory Committee will carefully read the dissertation and provide feedback.
 Students must plan well in advance to give committee members time to read the completed dissertation - two weeks minimum is a good rule of thumb.
-Only after the Supervisory Committee members are satisfied can the Chair of the Supervisory Committee schedule the Final Oral Examination.
+Make all edits and get form signed by all committee members stating you are cleared to set a defense date.
+Do this before you approach Desiree to schedule a room for defense.

 After submitting the dissertation and completing all other prescribed work for the degree, the candidate will be given an (oral) final examination by his/her Supervisory Committee The Chair must notify the department, via email, of the proposed oral defense date no later than 10 business days (including Spring Break) prior to the scheduled date.
 The email should include the document title, names of committee members, and location and date of the oral presentation.
 Also, no later than 10 business days prior to the scheduled defense, the student must place a copy of their document for public inspection in TUR3141.
 This document must be properly formatted with all tables, figures, front matter, abstract, etc. All Supervisory Committee members must participate in the Final Examination.
 At the beginning of the oral exam, the Ph.D.
 Candidate will summarize the major objectives, rationale, methodology, and findings of the dissertation in a brief presentation.
 The Candidate will then answer any questions from the Committee, attending faculty and students.
 After a satisfactory defense, all Supervisory Committee members should sign the signature pages and the Final Examination form, which are obtained from the Graduate Secretary.
 These may be retained by the chair of the Supervisory Committee until acceptable completion of corrections.
 Students are responsible for observing all published deadlines to graduate in a given semester.
-If graduating in the summer, you must present your work during colloquium in the preceding spring (or earlier if ready).
+Remember that faculty are only paid Aug 15 - May 15 and are not available for summer defenses.
+Plan accordingly.